 The two award categories for the Cartoonist Studio Prize are Graphic Novel of the Year and Web Comic of the Year.
-Finalists for each category will be announced February 1, 2014.
+Finalists for each category will be announced the first week of February 2014.
 The two winning comics will be announced March 1, 2014.

 Eligible Graphic Novels must be written in (or translated into) English, published between January 1 and December 31 of the previous calendar year.
 Creators or publishers may submit a graphic novel for consideration by sending a physical copy of the book, along with a submission form, to: